Internees & POWs

 There was no compulsory march on Sundays when the men were allowed to attend church instead.

-Boredom soon became a factor and, to maintain the morale of the men, a number of clubs and study groups were formed.
-The latter were not initially popular although the introduction of officially recognised qualifications saw the numbers attending classes jump.
+Boredom soon became a factor, and to maintain the morale of the men, a number of clubs and study groups were formed.
+The latter were not initially popular, although the introduction of officially recognised qualifications saw the number attending classes increase.

 Sport in many forms was the favoured pastime within the camp.
-The main clubs were for athletics, tennis, rugby, cricket and boxing.
-The athletes amongst the men also joined the local Groningen clubs.
-Competitions regularly took place on the camp's sports ground with the Dutch locals attending in large numbers.
+The main clubs were for athletics, tennis, rugby, cricket, and boxing.
+The athletes among the men also joined the local Groningen clubs.
+Competitions regularly took place on the camp's sports ground, with the Dutch locals attending in large numbers.

 The most popular sport, of course, was football.
-As early as 1914 The Royal Naval Brigade Football Club Association was formed to allow the men to play in their own league as they were not allowed to play in the local leagues.
-A Brigade team was allowed to play friendlies against local teams, the standard of the team would prove to be high.
-The Brigade team was also allowed to play in cup completions and would go on to draw 1-1 with Ajax of Amsterdam.
+As early as 1914, the Royal Naval Brigade Football Club Association was formed to allow the men to play in their own league, as they were not allowed to play in the local leagues.
+A Brigade team was allowed to play friendlies against local teams, and the standard of the team proved to be high.
+The Brigade team was also allowed to play in cup competitions and went on to draw 1–1 with Ajax of Amsterdam.

 Groningen Internment Camp Boxing Trophy